kspe/js-async-loader/README.md

 ## How to use

-Copy this script to your HTML:
+Copy this script to your HTML.

+Put all your js files in `libs` object, as key/value pair (replace existing).

+Custom `js` file usually goes at the end.

 ```html
   <script>